berteh/svg-objects-export/README.md

                           to export or exclude from export (depending on --exclude).
 Default pattern matches most ID generated automatically by Inkscape (in exclude mode).
+    -x XPath EXPRESSION, --xpath XPath EXPRESSION
+                          XPath expression to identify which objects to export or exclude from export (depending on --exclude).
+This option is not considered if a pattern is provided (see --patern).
-    -e, --exclude         use pattern to determine which objects to exclude from export, rather than include
-    -d DESTDIR, --destdir DESTDIR
+    -e, --exclude         use pattern or expression to determine which objects to exclude from export, rather than include -d DESTDIR, --destdir DESTDIR
                           directory where images are exported to.
 Trailing slash is needed (backslash for windows), default is working